Press Release Details

 - Kiniksa will host a conference call and webcast at 8:30 a.m.
-Eastern Time on Tuesday, November 1, 2022, to discuss third quarter 2022 financial results and to provide a corporate update.
+Eastern Time on Tuesday, October 31, 2023, to discuss third quarter 2023 financial results and recent portfolio execution.

 - Individuals interested in participating in the call via telephone may register here.
 Upon registration, all telephone participants will receive a confirmation email detailing how to join the conference call, including the dial-in number along with a unique passcode and registrant ID that can be used to access the call.
 To access the webcast, please visit the Investors and Media section of Kiniksa’s website.
 A replay of the event will also be available on Kiniksa’s website within approximately 48 hours after the event.

 Kiniksa is a biopharmaceutical company focused on discovering, acquiring, developing, and commercializing therapeutic medicines for patients suffering from debilitating diseases with significant unmet medical need.
-Kiniksa’s portfolio assets, ARCALYST, KPL-404, and mavrilimumab, are based on strong biologic rationale or validated mechanisms, target underserved conditions, and offer the potential for differentiation.
-These assets are designed to modulate immunological pathways across a spectrum of diseases.
+Kiniksa’s immune-modulating assets, ARCALYST, KPL-404, and mavrilimumab, are based on strong biologic rationale or validated mechanisms, target a spectrum of underserved cardiovascular and autoimmune conditions, and offer the potential for differentiation.
 For more information, please visit www.kiniksa.com.